Nelarius/wrenpp/README.md

 `module` will be `"main"`, if you're not in an imported module. `variable` should contain the variable name of the object that you want to call the method on.
 Note that you use the class name when the method is static.
 The signature of the method has to be specified, because Wren supports function overloading by arity (overloading by the number of arguments).

+### Maps

+**TODO**

+In order to use wren as a data format, we need access to maps and lists.
+Implementing them would also require wrapping most of the Wren core library.

+It will be a class which holds the module, variable name, and wraps the methods by calling the appropriate `wrenCall()`

+*Limitation*: implemented in this way, only maps in global scope can be accessed.
+This isn't "true" variable access.

+### List

 ## Accessing C++ from Wren
 ### Foreign methods